Insurance - General

 Q. Who owns the policy?

-A. The RATE policy is owned and paid for by the plaintiff.
+A. The LEI policy is owned and paid for by the plaintiff.

 Q. When does the client have to pay the premium?

 A. The premium is due at the successful conclusion of the plaintiff's case.
 If a claim on the policy is made, the premium is waived in its entirety...no risk.